 - Carole Boyd reading Stella Gibbons’ delicious Nightingale Wood.
 A favorite I’ve returned to again and again.
 Funnier even, I think, than Gibbons’ more well-known Cold Comfort Farm.
 If you can’t find it, console yourself with anything else that’s still available, including the fantastic Josephine Tey, Brat Farrar.

 - Ian Carmichael reading Dorothy L. Sayers’ Lord Peter Wimsey books.
 The late Mr. Carmichael was an absolute master of character, accent, and pacing.
-If you can’t find any of those, you can still get him reading three of P.G.
+If you can’t find any of those, you can still get him reading several of P.G.
 Wodehouse’s comedic masterpieces.

 I have to stop here or I might be here all day.
 At any rate, if you have any recommendations for great audiobooks and narrators, please leave them in the comments!